RoosterDragon/Desktop-Ponies/Content/readme.txt

 v1.42.2.1:
 - Fixed bug in v1.42.2 where ponies would freak out near screen edges.
 - Fixed manual control during games.
-- Fixed bug where removing all poines did not always return you to the main menu.
+- Fixed bug where removing all ponies did not always return you to the main menu.

 v1.42.2:
 - Games are now working again.